PruthvirajDaiya/SOLEMUSIC/README.md

-- 👋 Hi, I’m @SOLEMUSIC
+- 👋 Hi, I’m @Pruthviraj
 - 👀 I’m interested in ...
 Music and Coding
-- 🌱 I’m currently learning ...
-Diploma 5th semester in Computer enginerring
+- 🌱 I’m currently pursuing ...
+BTech in IT.
 - 💞️ I’m looking to collaborate on ...
+Different Projects of cyber security.
 - 📫 How to reach me ... daiyapruthviraj46@gmail.com

 <!---